349d47/Verifiable-Task-Lifecycles/README.md

 # Verifiable Task Lifecycles for Autonomous Economic Agents Using Distributed Ledgers

-Prototype and experiment material for the paper **“Verifiable Task Lifecycles for Autonomous Economic Agents Using Distributed Ledgers.”**
+Prototype and experiment material for the paper *Verifiable Task Lifecycles for Autonomous Economic Agents Using Distributed Ledgers*.

 The prototype represents a delegated economic task as one persistent lifecycle.
 Each accepted transition links **Intent**, **Action**, **Payment**, and **Evidence**.
 Complete objects remain off-chain.
 Content commitments, task state, and transition order are recorded on a distributed ledger and can later be checked against the exported artifacts.